SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

   for real eigenvalues and is smoothened to allow for moderate sized complex eigenvalues.

+#### Exponential Methods for Linear and Affine Problems

+- `LinearExponential` - Exact solution formula for linear, time-independent problems.

+Options:

+- `krylov` - symbol.
+One of
+  - :off (default) - cache the operator beforehand.
+Requires `Matrix(A)` method defined for the operator `A`.
+  - :simple - uses simple Krylov approximations with fixed subspace size `m`.
+  - :adaptive - uses adaptive Krylov approximations with internal timestepping.
+- `m` - integer, default: `30`.
+Controls the size of Krylov subsapce if `krylov=:simple`, and the initial subspace size if `krylov=:adaptive`.
+- `iop` - integer, default: `0`.
+If not zero, determines the length of the incomplete orthogonalization procedure (IOP) [^1].
+Note that if the linear operator/jacobian is hermitian, then the Lanczos algorithm will always be used and the IOP setting is ignored.

 #### Exponential Runge-Kutta Methods

 These methods are all fixed timestepping only.